Tennis is a sport in which there are quite a few unspoken rules. Below we cover some key points to be aware of before you hit the court.

 Wear Non-Marking Shoes

-It is important to ensure that your tennis shoes have non-marking soles before playing on a hard tennis court.
-It’s bad form to leave scuff marks all over the court.
+It is important to ensure that your tennis shoes have non-marking soles before playing on a hard court.
+It’s bad form to leave scuff marks all over the court, and even the most inexpensive tennis shoes will offer non-marking soles, so there’s no excuse.

 Announce the Score